wp-plugins/nelio-ab-testing/readme.txt

 possible.

-**Note:** Please keep in mind that [you will need an account](http://wp-abtesting.com) to use our plugin.
+**Note:** Please keep in mind that [you will need an account](http://wp-abtesting.com) to use our plugin (the service includes a 15-day free trial period).

 = Features =